strowk/foxy-contexts/docs/content/testing.md

 In order to test your server, package `foxytest` is provided that allows you to easily start your server and test it using pre-defined JSON-RPC 2.0 messages.

-`foxytest` currently only supports stdio transport.
+`foxytest` currently supports stdio and streamable HTTP transports.

 Here is an example how to setup integration tests: